-Gatlinburg fires: 12 dead; little rest for responders in hunt for missing
+Gatlinburg fires: 13 dead; some residents allowed to check properties

 "There were cars left in ditches where people wrecked them trying to escape," he said Thursday.
 "Small fires are still burning within the structures, and those that did burn appeared to be total losses.
 We didn't see any partially burned structures."

+Authorities have yet to say anything about the whereabouts of three members of a Gatlinburg family who were reported missing.

-Another Gatlinburg resident, Michael Reed, has been desperate to find out what happened to his wife and two daughters, from whom he was separated Monday night.
+Michael Reed told reporters earlier this week that he has been desperate to find out what happened to his wife and two daughters, from whom he was separated Monday night.

 Reed and his family were in their Gatlinburg-area home when word spread that a nearby fire was burning out of control.
 He and his 15-year-old son left in the family's only vehicle to see what side of the road the fire was on.